-• Sand Sheets and Dunes with Distinct Shrub Cover or Dwarf Shrub Cover
+Sand Sheets and Dunes with Distinct Shrub Cover or Dwarf Shrub Cover

 This is often a mosaic of two habitat types.
-This can be sand sheets and dunes in which shrubs (i.e. woody plants taller than 1m) are physiognomically conspicuous elements of the vegetation including.
+This can be sand sheets and dunes in which shrubs (i.e. woody plants taller than ca. 1m) are physiognomically conspicuous elements of the vegetation including.
 This can include plant species such as Calotropis procera (which indicated a degraded stage of other communities) and with Leptadenia pyrotechnica (again a degradation stage).
 It can also be sand sheets and dunes in which dwarf shrubs (i.e. woody perennials less than 1m, usually less than 50cm) are conspicuous elements of the vegetation.
-This can include Haloxylon salicornicum and / or Cornulaca monacantha with Cyperus conglomeratus often co-dominant, or alternatively with Rhanterium epapposum as dominant species, or Zygophyllum qatarense as the dominant species (with varying amounts of Cyperus conglomeratus).
-This habitat type has a west to east distribution within larger expanses as the habitat moves westward within Abu Dhabi Emirate to the Dubai border.
+This can include Haloxylon salicornicum and / or Cornulaca monacantha with Cyperus conglomeratus often codominant, or alternatively with Rhanterium epapposum as dominant species, or Zygophyllum qatarense as the dominant species (with varying amounts of Cyperus conglomeratus).
+This habitat type has a west to east distribution in the UAE.
+It can be found in small areas in the western region of Abu Dhabi, near the Saudi Arabia border.
+As it travels eastward, the habitat expanse gradually increases and continues eastward and northward up to Ras Al Khaimah where it borders the mountains, wadis and floodplain habitats.